Efficient HDR Reconstruction from Real-World Raw Images: Introduction

-To further advance the HDR imaging system, we introduce RepUNet, a lightweight and resource-efficient model for raw HDR reconstruction.
-RepUNet adopts reparameterization techniques, bypassing the need for computationally intensive alignment modules such as optical flow, deformation convolution, or attention mechanisms, which are commonly employed in existing deep learning-based HDR reconstruction methods \cite{kalantari2017deep, liu2021adnet}.
-Furthermore, addressing the absence of explicit alignment modules, we introduce a plug-and-play alignment-free and motion-aware short-exposure-first selection loss (AMSS-Loss), which guides the network to focus on local motion regions, effectively mitigating ghost artifacts between short- and long-exposure images.
-This approach significantly reduces hardware expenses and enhances the real-time performance of HDR imaging systems.
+In this paper, we propose an efficient scheme for HDR reconstruction in the raw image domain.
+By analyzing the HDR image sensor system, we design a lightweight and efficient model for raw HDR reconstruction named RepUNet.
+RepUNet adopts reparameterization techniques and does not contain explicit computationally expensive alignment modules, such as optical flow \cite{2017Deep}, deformation convolution \cite{2021HDR}, or attention \cite{2021ADNet, yan2020deep, wang2024UIE}, which are commonly used in existing deep learning-based HDR reconstruction methods \cite{2017Deep, 2021ADNet, 2017Deep2, Nima2019Deep}.
+To compensate for the absence of alignment modules, we introduce a plug-and-play alignment-free and motion-aware short-exposure-first selection loss, which encourages the network to focus on local motion patterns and alleviate misalignment between short- and long-exposure images.
+Consequently, our approach significantly reduces hardware costs and improves the real-time performance of HDR imaging systems.

-Our contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We propose a pioneering pipeline for forming LDR-HDR pairs based on sensor imaging theory, resulting in a large-scale, high-quality raw HDR dataset coined RealRaw-HDR.
-This dataset serves as the bedrock for follow-up raw HDR reconstruction methodologies. \item[$\bullet$] We develop a lightweight model, RepUNet, to achieve raw HDR reconstruction, which utilizes structural reparameterization techniques that notably curb the computational demands of hardware devices. \item[$\bullet$] We introduce a plug-and-play alignment-free and motion-aware short-exposure-first selection loss to mitigate ghost artifacts between short- and long-exposure images. \end{itemize}
+To further promote the HDR imaging system, we investigate the HDR sensor imaging principle.
+We observe that changing the \textit{Gain} of the image sensor can have a similar effect as modifying the exposure time under noise-free conditions.
+Leveraging this insight, we design an automatic control imaging system that captures raw images with different exposures, based on a digital camera photoelectric signal conversion model.
+This automatic control operable system satisfies real-world scenes' dynamic range requirements, making it a practical tool for generating high-quality HDR images.
+The resulting RealRaw-HDR dataset includes many SDR-HDR pairs for training and evaluation.
+By incorporating the unique characteristics of raw images into our approach, we can achieve superior HDR reconstruction results with increased efficiency and accuracy.

-Our contributions signify a substantial advancement in raw HDR image reconstruction research, delivering an efficient and productive solution for producing superior HDR images.
-Extensive experiments demonstrate that our approach achieves state-of-the-art visual quality and quantitative metrics performance.
+Our contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We investigate the structure reparameterizable technique for the HDR task and propose a lightweight model, RepUNet, with Topological Convolution Block (TCB).
+TCB can be used to improve the HDR performance of any HDR model without introducing any extra burden for inference. \item[$\bullet$] We introduce a plug-and-play alignment-free and motion-aware short-exposure-first selection loss to mitigate ghost artifacts. \item[$\bullet$] We propose a novel computational photography-based pipeline for raw HDR image formation and construct a real-world raw HDR dataset, \textit{i.e.}, RealRaw-HDR. \end{itemize}